Doña Ana County Genealogical Society

-Non-DACGS members who wish to view the meeting must send an email request, including your telephone number, to: firstname.lastname@example.org requesting instructions to attend the meeting.
-The request with phone number must be received two (2) days prior to the meeting.
+For Non-DACGS members: We invite you to join our meeting by sending an email request, including your telephone number, to: firstname.lastname@example.org requesting instructions to attend the meeting.
+The request, with phone number, must be received two (2) days prior to the meeting.

 Member suggested activities/resources available during these unique times